-As the director of graduate internships I will be in touch with you once the internship application has been submitted to answer any questions you may have and check on the progress of the candidate.
+Our director of graduate internships will be in touch with you once the internship application has been submitted to answer any questions you may have and check on the progress of the candidate.

 We are here to help every step of the way.
-If you have any questions, please don't hesitate to reach out.
+If you have any questions, please don't hesitate to call or e-mail myself or the director of graduate internships.